Sockeye salmon are returning to the Columbia River for the highest count in a decade

 However, through June 29, the number exceeded expectations, with nearly 344,000 sockeye salmon counted at the Bonneville Dam — the highest count in the past 10 years, according to a news release.

-This has led the committee to more than double their forecast to 426,000 returning sockeye salmon.
+This has led the committee to more than double its forecast to 426,000 returning sockeye salmon.

 As a result, fishery managers determined that sockeye fishing can open, starting July 1, on portions of the lower Columbia River, and daily fishing limits may also increase in certain areas.